-How to set up a subsidiary in Spain: Steps and Requirements
+Starting a Subsidiary in Spain: Steps and Requirements

-To incorporate a subsidiary in Spain or in any other location of Spain requires to create an entity with its own legal status, despite that the parent company contributes with the share capital and with the management of the subsidiary.
+To incorporate a subsidiary in Spain requires to create an entity with its own legal status, despite that the parent company contributes with the share capital and with the management of the subsidiary.

 It should not be forgotten that a subsidiary is an independent legal entity (with its own management and control bodies), different from its parent company and it is considered to be a resident in Spain for all purposes and is, therefore, subject to local regulations and laws.
 It is for that reason a taxpayer of Spanish corporate income tax and must comply with accounting and tax obligations, as well as submit their annual accounts and other corporate transactions in the Commercial Registry.
 Do not confuse it with a branch, which is not an independent legal entity and that depends completely on its parent.

 You should consider setting up a subsidiary company if..:

 - You operate overseas – overseas companies will always prefer to set up a subsidiary in Spain if their main business is based overseas.